Speckintime supports writers and theatre makers in developing and producing extraordinary new work

 I Am Mrs Daisy Bates

-Speckintime is collaborating with theatre maker Melissa Nolan, with support from The Arts Council of Ireland, Australian Council for the Arts, Dublin UNESCO City of Literature, Kildare County Council Arts Service, Project Arts Centre, Riverbank Arts Centre and ITI, to research and develop a new script based on the life of historic Irishwoman Daisy Bates.
-More information.
+Speckintime is collaborating with theatre maker Melissa Nolan to research and develop a script based on the life of historic Irishwoman Daisy Bates.
+This work has benefitted from the support of The Arts Council of Ireland, Australian Council for the Arts, Dublin UNESCO City of Literature, Kildare County Council Arts Service, Australian Embassy to Ireland, Project Arts Centre, Riverbank Arts Centre and ITI.